hpcuantwerpen/UAntwerpen-easyconfigs/p/Pysam/README.md

 * [pysam on PyPi](https://pypi.org/project/pysam/)
 * [pysam documentation](https://pysam.readthedocs.io/en/latest/)

-The goal of this recipe is to prepare for inclusion in the BioToolsPython bundle.
+The goal of this recipe is to prepare for inclusion in the BioTools-Python bundle.
 However, it turns out that linking to external HTSlib/BCFtools/SAMtools is difficult as pysam is often lagging in the versions supported.